-Why Baby Is Refusing Expressed Milk
+Q&A: Why Your Baby Is Refusing Expressed Milk

-Posted in Breastfeeding Advice.
+Posted in Breastfeeding FAQs.

 Does your baby refuse to drink breast milk thawed from the freezer, but happily guzzles freshly-pumped liquid gold?
 You’re not the only one perplexed by this phenomenon.